Noise Estimation for Generative Diffusion Models: Experiments

 Next, we evaluate the synthesis quality.
 The DDPM employed in our experiments was trained using Mel Spectrogram as the conditioning signal $x$.
 Following~\cite{chen_wavegrad_2020}, in our experiments, the ground truth Mel-Spectrogram is given as an input in order to allow the computation of the relative speech metrics (MCD\cite{mcd_paper}, PESQ\cite{PESQ_paper}, STOI\cite{STOI_paper}).

 In our experiments, we performed inference for six iterations with an adjustment of the noise schedule at every step i.e. $U = \{1,\dots 6\}$.
-This noise schedule adjustment takes place with the Fibonacci method, as described in Sec.~\ref{section:FNS}.
+This noise schedule adjustment uses the Fibonacci method.

-As can be heard from the samples that are provided in the supplementary material, for few iterations, our method obtains a much better improvement than the baseline method, after applying a costly grid search for the optimal parameters of the baseline method.
+Sample results can be found under the following \href{https://enk100.github.io/Noise-Estimation-for-Generative-Diffusion-Models/}{link}.
+As can be heard from the samples that are provided, for few iterations, our method obtains a much better improvement than the baseline method, after applying a costly grid search for the optimal parameters of the baseline method.
 This is also captured by the qualitative results, presented in Tab.~\ref{tab:resmcd}.
-Even though our method results in a small decrease in the MCD \cite{mcd_paper}, we demonstrate a large improvement in both PESQ \cite{PESQ_paper} and STOI \cite{STOI_paper}.
+Even though our method results in a small decrease in the MCD, we demonstrate a large improvement in both PESQ and STOI.